John Stewart, Duke of Albany

-John Stewart, 2nd Duke of Albany (8 July 14822 July 1536) was the regent of the Kingdom of Scotland and the count of Auvergne and Lauraguais in France.
+John Stewart, 2nd Duke of Albany (8 July 1482 – 2 June 1536) was the regent of the Kingdom of Scotland and the count of Auvergne and Lauraguais in France.

 Early life

 John was a son of Alexander Stewart, Duke of Albany, son of King James II of Scotland.
 He was the only son of his father's second marriage, to Anne de la Tour d'Auvergne, daughter of Bertrand VI of Auvergne.
 The ambitious though unsuccessful Alexander had fled Scotland to France in 1479, and married Anne.
 He then returned to Scotland after reconciliation with his brother the king, but in 1483 fled to France a second time, being placed in Scotland under a sentence of death for treason.
 John was born in France, although it is unclear whether this was during his father's first or second stay there, and grew up there with his French mother.

 Alexander was killed in Paris accidentally in a tournament in 1485 when John was still an infant.
 He had earlier been married with Catherine Sinclair, daughter of the 3rd Earl of Orkney, but that marriage had been dissolved in 1478, however having produced half-brothers to John.
 Question of their illegitimacy caused uncertainty in succession, but the infant John was eventually recognized as duke after his father's death.
 He thus inherited Duchy of Albany and Earldom of March.

-On 15 February 1487 his mother married Louis de Seyssel, "comte de La Chambre", who became John's stepfather.
+On 15 February 1487, his mother married Louis de Seyssel, "comte de La Chambre", who became John's stepfather.

 Heir presumptive

 Albany was his whole life the next heir of the Kingdom of Scotland after male members of the king's immediate family, due to stipulations of the semi-Salic succession order enacted by King Robert II which favored male agnates over all females of the Royal House of Stewart.
 The sons of the immediate royal family proved to be short-lived except Albany's first cousins James, Duke of Ross, King James IV and the latter's son the future King James V (who died in 1542, only five years after Albany).

 Thus Albany was from 1504 onwards either the heir presumptive or the second-in-line to the throne of Kingdom of Scotland.
 After 1504, despite which minor was heir in front of him, Albany was always the closest heir who was not underage.
 During the minority of King James V, Albany acted as regent intermittently between 1514 and 1524.

-On 8 July 1505 the young Albany married his first cousin Anne, Countess of Auvergne and Lauraguais (eldest daughter and heiress of Albany's maternal uncle John III, Count of Auvergne who had died in 1501).
+On 8 July 1505, the young Albany married his first cousin Anne, Countess of Auvergne and Lauraguais (eldest daughter and heiress of Albany's maternal uncle John III, Count of Auvergne who had died in 1501).
 Thus John started to enjoy the position and rights of Count of Auvergne and Lauraguais in France, until Anne's death in 1524.
 A manuscript detailing her estate with pictures of her castles still exists (see references).

 Albany's mother Anne, Countess of La Chambre, died on 13 October 1512.
-(The stepfather, Louis de La Chambre, lived until 1517.)
+(The step-father, Louis de La Chambre, lived until 1517.)